SleepB411/3005TeamProjectBookStore/README.md

 With node js and postgresql installed:

 First, create a new database using pgAdmin and using the two sql files in sql directory to initalize the database.
+And use the function.sql to create a trigger function then use trigger.sql to create a trigger.

-Download 3005TeamProject or .zip file and unzip it, in the 3005TeamProject directory open terminal:
+Download 3005TeamProject, in the 3005TeamProject directory open terminal:
 > npm install

 modify the nodemon.json file: